bbaegi/px4_ros2_offboardcontrol/README.md

 $ source build_ros2_workspace.bash
 ```
 > **Is Your terminal forced to close?**
-> If you use Ubuntu terminal as 'terminator', try this command in Ubuntu default terminal.
+> If you use Ubuntu extended terminal(means no default terminal), try this command in Ubuntu default terminal.

 ## 2. Usage